mlz-ictrl/nicos/doc/source/setups.rst

       measured data.
 These devices *must* be defined somewhere in a ``devices`` dictionary.

-      A 'data sink' can work as a data storage device, writing the measured data in a special format, read by data analysis software.
+      A data sink can represent a data storage device, writing the measured data in a given format, to be read by data analysis software.

-      The other type of data sink is the support to transport the measured data to the different components of NICOS to display the data of the measurement.
+      Other types of data sinks can be used to forward the measured data to other components of NICOS (for display purposes) or enter metadata into a catalog.

       Datasinks lists from different loaded setups are merged.